Savings Accounts Will Save You During Medical Contingencies

-There are actually three different kinds of health spending accounts.
-There are the basic flexible spending accounts, there are health reimbursement accounts, and there are medical savings accounts.
-Here is an overview of each type.
+These are the 1.) basic flexible spending accounts, 2.) health reimbursement accounts, and 3.) medical savings accounts.

 Flexible Spending Accounts

 This first kind of health care savings accounts is established by your employer or medical insurance provider.
 You can withdraw funds from this reserve as needed to cover health care costs.